magic-coffeehouse/mch-terrace/content/Thoughts/Publishing Process.md

 aliases:
 ---

 Based on [Quartz documentation](https://quartz.jzhao.xyz/authoring-content), all content for the site needs to reside in the `content` folder of the site.
-Since The Terrace acts as a public portion of my overall Obsidian vault, I go through a process of taking authored content and migrating it over to be published
+Since [[The Terrace at Magic Coffeehouse|The Terrace]] acts as a public portion of my overall Obsidian vault, I go through a process of taking authored content and migrating it over to be published

 1. Write authored content in personal vault
 2. Store content in folder called `Terrace`